Blake-Madden/Fiction-Publisher/_site/Little-Girl-Lost-Smashwords.md

     - image: ../Images/file0.jpg
       link: https://www.backthatelfup.com/free-books/
 ---
-# Little Girl Lost
-## A Valley of Ten Crescents Tale
+# A Valley of Ten Crescents Tale

 Tavera gulped as the ancient crone limped towards her, her eyes two points of shining black in her wizened face.
 The old woman’s hunched back loomed over her head, the shape of her body suggesting some powerful creature had bent her in unnatural ways.
 The little girl felt her heart beating in her chest as the wrinkled creature approached, the odor of spices and old sweat wafting from her.
 Tavera’s dark eyes traveled over the old woman’s small frame as the crone licked over her dried, cracked lips with a pink tongue as if the girl was a morsel and not another child up on The Block.